rvutd/rvutd/README.md

 - 🌱 I’m just learning and creating stuff for people.
 - 🥅 2021 Goals: Contribute to Open Source projects and Create Stuff.
 - ⚡ I'm a Football Fan "A Red Devil" #GGMU.
+- 👨‍💻 Most of my projects are available on Github.
+- 💬 Ping me about react, machine learning, security, and cloud stuff.
+- 📙 Check out my resume.

 ### Connect with me: